JosemSandoval/JosemSandoval.github.io/index.md

 ### Reflection 3:

-* Lab 10

-    Lab 10, part 2 was one of my favorites because this code had all California counties and the population in them, which looks so cool.
-I was able to use a string that was a California county and print the county population from the 2D vector.
-    I found it cool that a user can input just one word from the vector and the population that's in that argument slot would be printed out.

 * Lab 8

     Lab 8, part 1 was actually a favorite because we were coding a user's